dylandreimerink/gobpfld/README.md

 Features/tasks in this list are out of the scope of the project.
 We have to draw the line somewhere to avoid feature creep.

 * cBPF support (cBPF is not even supported by Linux anymore, just converted to eBPF, which you can also do with [tools](https://github.com/cloudflare/cbpfc) for any exiting program)

-## eBPF troubleshooting and known issues

-eBPF can be very difficult at times, I have identified two reasons so far.
-The first being that errors returned by syscalls can mean any of a thousands things in a general category, like a hint, the rest is trail and error.
-The second is that the verifier is very strict.

-### Common verifier errors

-#### EPERM(1) - Operation not permitted

-* Program is executed as non-root user without CAP_BPF or CAP_SYS_ADMIN

-#### E2BIG(7) - Arg list too long

-* Program has to many instruction (older kernels only allow 4096 instructions per program, newer kernels >100000)

-#### ENOMEM(12) - Out of memory

-* A userspace buffer sent to the kernel is to small(verifier log(1 MiB default) is suspect for large programs)
-* System is out of RAM and can't allocate memory for the eBPF VM/verifier/ect.

-#### EACCES(13) - Permission denied

-* Verifier error (check verifier log for details)

-#### EFAULT(14) - Bad address

-* Bug in gobpfld code (invalid pointers sent to the syscall)

-#### EINVAL(22) - Invalid argument

-* Verifier error (check verifier log for details)
-* Bug in gobpfld code (invalid argument sent to the syscall)